 - Aidan graduated from the SF School of the Arts Creative Writing Program and will be attending Eugene Lang College in New York City.

-- Jesse graduated from Lick-Wilmerding High and will be attending Swathmore College in Philadelphia.
+- Emilia graduated from International High School and is attending Oberlin College in Ohio.

 - Patrick will be attending Fordham University.

 - Jesse graduated from Lick-Wilmerding High and received a BA in Political Science at Swathmore College in Philadelphia.

 - Laura graduated from Sonoma State in Psychology and is now working for Americorp as an Early Intervention Specialist.

 - KMS Alumni, Alden Fletcher’s Ultimate Frisbee team, Team Fury, won the silver medal in the 2012 World’s Ultimate Championships in Sakai, Japan and the 2014 World’s Ultimate Championships in Lecco, Italy.

 - Sol McKinney (KMS class of 1990), who now works for the Insect Discovery Lab, came to KMS to present his big bugs to the kids of KMS.
 The Lab’s mission is to teach about insects and ecosystem survival by letting kids observe amazing insects up close.